-What is responsible tourism and why is it important?
+What is responsible travel and why is it important?

 Why did responsible tourism become popular?
 What have we done wrong?
 Our planet struggles with climate change and devastating human activity.
 Extensive deforestation, overpopulation, exploitation of resources, also mass tourism, became factors which deplet the Earth.
 The need of taking care of the planet is in every aspect of our life.
 While traveling, we have impact on the environment as well, and important is to be aware of sustainable travel forms.